|

 (List yet to be created)

-- La Porteña - Miles family estancia, managed by John Miles, 10 km. west of El Trebol
+- La Porteña - Miles family estancia, managed by John Miles, 10 km. west of El Trebol.

-- Los Cardos - Brown family estancia, next to the town of Los Cardos
+- Los Cardos - Brown family estancia, next to the town of Los Cardos.

 after the estancias on which they were established.
-In this area of Santa Fé many of the estancias were founded
+In this area of Santa Fé many of the estancias were founded by British families,

-by British families, resulting in (going north): Las Rosas (The Roses), Los Cardos (The Thistles), El Trebol. (the Clover),
+resulting in (going north-west): Las Rosas (The Roses), Los Cardos (The Thistles), El Trebol. (the Clover), and San Jorge (Saint George).

 Places mentioned (in Córdoba province):